Charger Dashboard

-The Charger Level Dashboard provides a detailed view of how each individual charger performs over time.
+The Charger Dashboard provides a detailed view of how each individual charger performs over time.

 It focuses on session activity, socket behavior, reliability, utilization, and short-term performance metrics.